FluxML/XLA.jl/README.md

 Right now only `Conditional`s are supported, but support for `While` is planned.

-XLATools' op support is not yet exhaustive, but new ops are easy to add.
-For example, the definition for `XTuple` is [only three lines](https://github.com/MikeInnes/XLATools.jl/blob/06e3fccdb2e714aab4b112f16da6ceae38e871ed/src/ops.jl#L36-L40).
+XLA' op support is not yet exhaustive, but new ops are easy to add.
+For example, the definition for `XTuple` is [only three lines](https://github.com/MikeInnes/XLA.jl/blob/06e3fccdb2e714aab4b112f16da6ceae38e871ed/src/ops.jl#L36-L40).

-XLATools reuses [JAX's](https://github.com/google/jax) build of XLA via `pip`.
+XLA reuses [JAX's](https://github.com/google/jax) build of XLA via `pip`.
 A CPU-only build is installed by default; if you want GPU support you can [use your own python](https://github.com/JuliaPy/PyCall.jl#specifying-the-python-version) and install the GPU-enabled jaxlib as per the jax docs.